Flex (Mad Cobra song)

-"Flex" is a song co-written and performed by Jamaican dancehall recording artist Mad Cobra, issued as the first single from his eighth studio album, Hard to Wet, Easy to Dry (1992), by Columbia Records.
-It is his only song to date to appear on the US Billboard Hot 100, peaking at number 13 on the chart in 1992.
-It also peaked at number one on the Billboard rap chart.
+"Flex" is a song co-written and performed by Jamaican dancehall recording artist Mad Cobra, issued as the first single from his sixth studio album, Hard to Wet, Easy to Dry (1992), by Columbia Records.
+It is his only song to appear on the US Billboard Hot 100, peaking at number 13 in January 1993.
+It also peaked at number one on the Billboard Hot Rap Singles chart and on Canada's The Record Retail Singles chart.

 Composition

 Mad Cobra stated that he was on a flight returning from New York, and was watching an exercise video on the in-flight entertainment system, and the lyrics "How this lady flex like she want to have sex?" came to him.
 He wrote the lyrics for the song on an air sickness bag in his plane seat and took them to the studio when he arrived in Jamaica.
 The song was meant to be an uptempo dancehall track in Mad Cobra's usual style, but became a slower R&B song when the backing tape accidentally slowed down and Mad Cobra slowed down his vocals to match the tape speed.